 Cheeses

 I highly recommend using a delicate and creamy Comté cheese on your board.
-Pronounced Comté (“con – TAY”), this fresh cheese is handmade every day by artisans in about 150 small village cheesemaking facilities in the Jura Massif region of France.
+Pronounced Comté (“kohm-TAY”), this fresh cheese is handmade every day by artisans in about 150 small village cheesemaking facilities in the Jura Massif region of France.
 Comté is made with no additives or artificial colorants and controlled at each level of production, making it a pure and natural food.

 This unique cheese is a staple for charcuterie boards.
-Each wheel has a distinct flavor and aroma based on the micro-region where it was produced, the season in which it was made, and the style of the cheesemaker.
+Each wheel has a distinct flavor and aroma based on the micro-region where it was produced, the season in which it was made, and the cheesemaker’s style.
 No two wheels taste alike!

 Not sure how much cheese to buy?
 Aim to serve 2 to 3 ounces of cheese per person.
-Pick a few high-quality hard and soft cheeses from your local deli.
+Pick a few high-quality hard and soft cheeses from your local deli like these:

 - Comté Cheese: delicate and creamy